 In 1983 Brighton reached the final of the FA Cup but were relegated from the English top flight that season.
 Subsequent financial problems saw them go into decline and the club were almost relegated to the Conference in 1997.
 In 2001, though, Brighton reached the Championship but after one season they were relegated.
 They reached the second tier of English football immediately but again after one season dropped down into League One.

-Brighton play their home matches at the Falmer Stadium, which was opened in 2011, having previously played at Withdean Stadium which could accommodate 8,850 spectators.
+Brighton play their home matches at the Falmer Stadium, which was opened in 2011, with a capacity of 31,800, having previously played at Withdean Stadium which could accommodate 8,850 spectators.
 They bear the nicknames “The Seagulls” and “The Albion”.

 - Third Division South/Second Division/League One champions (3): 1957–58, 2001–02, 2010–11